- They lack emotional connection

 Bottom line: empty homes don’t sell as easily as occupied homes.

-Don’t let selling your empty home become another housing market statistic, a bad example of how not to and most of all, cost you a lot of money and time in the process!
+Thus, don’t let selling your empty home become another housing market statistic, a bad example of how not to and most of all, cost you a lot of money and time in the process!

 Other Helpful Selling Empty Homes Advice & Related Resources: